-Washington DOSH Requirements for Construction Contractors
+OSHA Citations & Requirements for Washington Construction Contractors

 Washington State operates DOSH under the Department of Labor & Industries.
 Washington has some of the strictest workplace safety standards in the country, with requirements that frequently exceed federal OSHA minimums.